ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

+# Source Files

 The source files for the DCGAN model and model functions can be found within the SourceFiles/ModelSourceFiles subdirectory.

 Utility functions used for graphs can be found within the SourceFiles/Utilites subdirectory.

 # Organization of this directory